33 Easiest Platinum Trophies on PS4

 A word of warning, though: some of those may make you seem uncool to your friends.
 You may also come away from beating them needing a cold shower to wash away the guilt.

-That being said, we’re counting down twenty easy conquests that will boost your ego if nothing else.
+That being said, we’re counting down over thirty easy conquests that will boost your ego if nothing else.
 Expect plenty of Telltale.

 1. Grim Fandango

 One of the funniest and most beloved point and click games ever, Grim Fandango was ported to the PS4 not too long ago, bringing with it a fancy heap of straightforward trophies.

 Yes, you will probably need a guide and it will take you about ten hours in total to get through, but heck, you may as well enjoy a classic game while you’re at it.

 Time required: 10 hours

 For some reason or another, the second season of Telltale’s seminal The Walking Dead series doesn’t come with its own Plat.
 Annoying as that is, the first season is better anyway, so you may as well play through it and experience emotions you never knew you could feel.

 Apart from a couple of diversions away from the beaten path, mastering TWD is a walk in the park.
 It only doesn’t hurt that it’s one of the best zombie games ever made.

 3. Back to the Future: The Game 30th Anniversary Edition

 Before Telltale games consumed every license in the world, they made Back to the Future its own interactive story.
 It feels a little dated compared to their typically stellar recent output, but it’s still a whole heap of fun.
 I mean, come on, it’s Back to the Future.